Ex-eBay execs get prison time for bizarre harassment scheme

 David Steiner, who along with his wife was the target of the harassment campaign, told the court that eBay former Senior Director of Safety and Security James Baugh and other eBay employees made their lives “a living hell.”
 He expressed fear that other companies would use it as a blueprint to go after journalists in the future.

-“This was a bizarre, premeditated assault on our lives … with buy-in at the highest levels of eBay,” Steiner told the judge.
+“This was a bizarre, premediated assault on our lives … with buy-in at the highest levels of eBay,” Steiner told the judge.

 Another former eBay executive, David Harville, was sentenced later Thursday to two years behind bars for his role in the scheme targeting David and Ina Steiner, the publisher and reporter who angered executives with coverage of the company in their newsletter, eCommerceBytes.